 Take a day trip to Tallinn

 A few years ago we visited both Riga, Latvia, and Vilnius, the capital of Lithuania, but we missed Estonia.
-It was a city we’ve heard a lot of nice things about so we were ecstatic to find out that the Tallinn is only a two-hour ferry ride away from Helsinki!
+It was a city we’d heard a lot of nice things about so we were ecstatic to find out that Tallinn is only a two-hour ferry ride away from Helsinki!
 We woke up at 5 am one morning and made our way to the Helsinki harbor to head over to Tallinn for the day.
 It was the perfect day trip from Helsinki and a great opportunity to explore a new city.

-It’s only 70 miles south of Helsinki and has one of the most well preserved old towns in Europe.
+It’s only 70 miles south of Helsinki and has one of the most well-preserved old towns in Europe.
 Cobbled streets and medieval houses make up this historical district but, that doesn’t mean that Tallinn is stuck behind the times!
 Estonia has a bustling technology sector home to thousands of startups and e-businesses.
 It brings a young hip vibe to residential neighborhoods with breweries, coffee shops, art galleries, and restaurants.

 There are many sights to see in Tallinn and to really make the most out of a trip we recommend at least two days.
-However, we were able to have a fun time with only a day.
+However, we were able to have a fun time for only a day.
 You can head to the lively Christmas market with folk dancers if it is winter season, eat your way around the Medieval old town, check out the beautiful Alexander Nevsky Cathedral, walk the city walls, ice skate, and more!
-The city center very compact and easy to walk around.
-If you’re there for more than a day consider getting the Tallinn Card to save money on all the attractions.
+The city center is very compact and easy to walk around.
+If you’re there for more than a day considers getting the Tallinn Card to save money on all the attractions.